cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 {{% /expand%}}

 {{% notice note %}}
 In previous versions of CloudBees CI Configuration as Code (CasC) for Controllers the `version` field of the `bundle.yaml` file had to be modified in order for an update to be triggered for controllers using that bundle.
-This is no longer required as any change in any file in a bundle will trigger a bundle update for any controllers using the updated bundle.
+This is no longer required as any change in any file in a bundle will trigger a bundle update for any controllers using the updated bundle once those changes are copied to the JCasC bundle directory on Operations Center.
 However, it is still considered a best practice to increment the bundle version.
 {{% /notice %}}

 25. Commit the `bundle.yaml` file directly to the `main` branch of your `ops-controller` repository. ![Commit bundle.yaml](commit-bundle.png?width=50pc)